The Time Machine Mechanic (T2M2) – a quick but thorough check of Time Machine backing up

 Note that Consolation 2.4 is not known to be compatible with Mojave.
 Please use version 3, which is huge improvement anyway.

 log show command in macOS.
-The latest versions of both apps will not run when the current user isn’t a member of the admin group (80), but display an explanatory alert and quit.
+The latest versions of these apps won’t run when the current user isn’t a member of the admin group (80), but display an explanatory alert and quit.

 Starting up in Catalina: sequence and waypoints in the log